JPMassson/POSsible/README.md

 **Step 4**
 Now you can open the Registerintegrate1.py file.
 This file can be compiled without any edits.
 This should launch the Login/register feature.
 Use the register feature to create a user.
 Once a user has been created you can login with the user details.

+**Back of House Applications**
+To use the ordering system, import the app.py module into your application
+the below functions are recommended for quick use

+app.getallitems()
+function used to retrieve items list
+takes no arguments

+app.orderC()
+class object must be initialised to use ordering system
+takes no arguments

+app.orderC.additem()
+this method populates the order with items
+takes PRODUCT ID as required argument, QUANTITY as optional argument

+app.orderC.clearitem()
+this method removes an item from the order
+takes PRODUCT ID as required argument

+app.orderC.clearorder()
+wipes the order of all items
+takes no arguments

+app.orderC.processpayment()
+calculates totals, confirms order, processes payment, logs order
+takes no arguments